 Groups in the 2007 AFC Asian Cup were staged in the arena, including the matches which Thailand played in.
 Thai club sides have also used the stadium when playing in continental cup competitions.

-Krung Thai Bank FC, who would later morph into what is now BG Pathum United and PEA FC used it in the AFC Champions League and AFC Cup, respectively.
-Aside from football, it has been used for athletics, pop concerts and political rallies as the SAT try to use it to its full potential.
+Krung Thai Bank FC, who would later morph into what is now BG Pathum United and PEA FC, used it in the AFC Champions League and AFC Cup, respectively.
+Aside from football, it has been used for athletics, pop concerts and political rallies as the SAT tried to use it to its full potential.

 Among the musical stars to have entertained the crowds in the magnificent bowl are Lada Gaga, Coldplay, Ed Sheeran, Harry Styles, Justin Bieber, One Direction and Blackpink, as well as numerous other shows and exhibitions.